ppizarror/pygame-menu/docs/_source/advanced.rst

           by the Menu in :py:meth:`pygame_menu.Menu._configure_widget`
           method.
 If **MyWidget** needs additional parameters, please use some that are not named as the default kwargs used by the Menu Widget system.

-          Check also that the widget could be added to the `base` menu (the source) or the current active menu (the Menu that is pointing at the execution time).
-This is controlled by the `current` optional parameter.
-This parameter changes the base object that will accept the new widget.
-If the object is the base menu, use `self`; if not, use the `self._current` Menu pointer.

-          Also, the function must return the created `widget` object.
+          The function must return the created `widget` object.

 =========================